lfochamon/website/www/content/pages/about.md

 surprisingly widespread worldwide: I've managed to find some underground Forró dance party in almost every city I've lived in.

-Back in Brazil, I worked in many recording studios&nbsp;(most small, some even smaller) and was involved in the production of international theater and art exhibitions, most notably Bob Wilson's "Quartett"&nbsp;(with Théâtre de l’Odéon, France) and Wajdi Mouawad's "The three sisters"&nbsp;(with Théâtre du Trident, Canada).
-This is actually how I got into electrical engineering and later, signal processing.
+Back in Brazil, I worked in many recording studios&nbsp;(most small, some even smaller) and was involved in the production of international theater and art exhibitions, notably Bob Wilson's "Quartett"&nbsp;(with Théâtre de l’Odéon, France) and Wajdi Mouawad's "The three sisters"&nbsp;(with Théâtre du Trident, Canada).
+This is actually how I got interested in electrical engineering and later, signal processing.
 Amidst the 2020 pandemic, I went back to recording in what served as my bedroom/office/gym/homestudio and released my first solo EP, *Philathina*, in July&nbsp;2022.
 You can check it out on my [music&nbsp;website](https://www.lfochamon.com) or any major music streaming service&nbsp;([Spotify](https://open.spotify.com/album/4dLuLYglloY8fPcuK9uNrU),